 What is Hot Rolled Steel?

 The manufacturing of hot rolled steel starts with heating a large billet.
 Next, it is sent for pre-processing and the billet turns into a large roll.
-The final dimension is achieved by running it through a series of rollers at high temperature.
+The final dimension is achieved by running it through a series of rollers at high temperatures.
 For sheet metal, hot rolled steel is spun into coils and left to cool.
 For other forms like bars or plates, materials are sectioned and packaged for despatch.

 What is Cold Rolled Steel?

-Cold rolled steel is produced in cold reduction mills by processing the hot rolled steel after cooling it to room temperature.
-Cold rolled steels can be produced with tighter dimensional tolerances and a wide range of surface finishes.
+Cold-rolled steel is produced in cold reduction mills by processing the hot-rolled steel after cooling it to room temperature.
+Cold-rolled steels can be produced with tighter dimensional tolerances and a wide range of surface finishes.

 Differences between Hot Rolled and Cold Rolled Steel

-Let’s find out the main differences between hot rolled and cold rolled steel.
+Let’s find out the main differences between hot-rolled and cold-rolled steel.

 Hot Rolled vs Cold Rolled Steel: Mechanical Properties